OSU-BMBL/BMBL-analysis-notebooks/CellOracle workflow/README.md

 #peak file from scATACseq and Cicero file to build your custom TF-gene linkage, however you can load prebuilt one using
  co.data

-the Main input for cellorcle in scRNAseq in anndata object the output is dictionary where key is the celltype and value is the GRN (celltype specific GRN)
+The Main input for cellorcle in scRNAseq in anndata object

+The output is dictionary where key is the celltype and value is the GRN (celltype specific GRN)

 ## Contact